What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • Returning and replacing damaged goods

 Regularly reviewing OS&D reports can provide insights into recurrent issues.
-This allows companies to improve their operations for future shipments.
+This can help you improve their operations for future shipments.

 Two particular challenges that OS&D claims can cause for shippers include: